diyscif/diyscif/scif-thesis.md

 [@ics-705-ts, p.
 63]

-If the number of personnel that require access is low and there is only one entrance a non-automated access control may be used.
+If the number of personnel that require access is low and there is only one entrance, a non-automated access control may be used.
 This can consist of a mechanical, eletric or electromechanical combination lock with combinations of four or more random digits.
-Mechanical access control devices should be installed to prevent manipulation or access to mechanisms used for setting the access combination from outside door.
-For all non-automated mechanisms, the control panel or keypad should be installed to preclude unauthorized observation of combination entry or actions of combination change.
-The control panel with combination, cabling and wiring should be located inside the SCIF with sufficient physical security to deny unauthorized access to its mechanisms.
+Mechanical access control devices should be installed to prevent manipulation or access to mechanisms used for setting the combination from outside the door.
+The control panel or keypad should be installed to preclude unauthorized observation of the combination entry or the actions of combination change.
+The control panel for changing combinations should be located inside the SCIF with sufficient physical security to deny unauthorized access to its mechanisms. [@ics-705-ts, p.
-[@ics-705-ts, p.
 64]

 ### Locks